Tinkerforge/generators/c/readme.txt

-This zip contains the C/C++ bindings for all Tinkerforge Bricks and Bricklets (in bindings/) and all available C/C++ examples (in examples/).
+This ZIP contains the C/C++ bindings for all Tinkerforge Bricks and Bricklets (in bindings/) and all available C/C++ examples (in examples/).

 To keep the C/C++ bindings stupid and simple, they only have dependencies that